background image is designed by starline - Freepik.com

 About the Project

 The CIE is pleased to announce the approval of the CIE project, “Understanding Science - Understanding Light” funded by the Vienna Business Agency.
 Officially running from 1 January 2025 to 30 June 2026, this initiative will spotlight two key topics: “Light Pollution” and “Light and Health”, fostering public understanding of the impact of light on our lives.
-These initiatives are closely tied to the CIE 2025 Midterm Meeting, taking place in Vienna, and aim to make the CIE’s work more accessible to a broader audience.
+These initiatives were closely tied to the CIE 2025 Midterm Meeting, which took place in Vienna in July 2025, and aim to make the CIE’s work more accessible to a broader audience.
 The project will simplify complex topics within the diverse field of light and lighting, including the pressing issue of light pollution and the emerging connection between light and health.
 Through a series of engaging events, it will foster greater public understanding of these issues and their multifaceted impacts.

 The project’s events will be held either in German or English, with a special focus on engaging local audiences in Vienna, Austria.
 Updates with dates, locations, and event details will be published on this page as they become available.
 People in Austria should look forward to these events, which will offer great opportunities for learning and engagement.